Griftlands

-Griftlands is a roguelike deck-building game with role-playing story elements in a science fiction setting, developed and published by Klei Entertainment.
+Griftlands is a 2021 roguelike deck-building video game developed and published by Klei Entertainment.
 It was initially released in early access for Microsoft Windows in June 2019; the full version of the game was released for Windows, Linux, macOS, Nintendo Switch, PlayStation 4 and Xbox One in June 2021.

 Gameplay

 Griftlands is a roguelike deck-building game with elements of role-playing and digital card games.
 The player starts a game by selecting one of the predefined characters, each a mercenary seeking fame and fortune in on a planetary world that is home to an antagonistic peacekeeper body, pirates, and dangerous creatures.
 While the layout of the world is the same each game, the events, missions, and other elements within it are procedurally generated on starting a new game.

 The game is broken up between moving about on an overworld map and engaging in conversation trees to gain quests or shop, and card-based encounters.
 At the start of the game, the player's character is given two pre-defined decks of cards, one representing those to be used in combat encounters, and another to be used in negotiations.
 As the player progresses in the game, they can gain new cards for either deck from quest rewards or through shops, upgrade existing cards to more potent versions, or have cards removed from either deck.
 Additionally, players can earn special implants called grafts for their character that have persistent effects throughout the rest of the game.
 The player can also purchase limited use item cards for either deck from vendors, as well as enlist computer-controlled allies to assist in negotiation and battle.

 If an encounter results in combat, then the player takes turn with the computer opponent.
 Each turn, the player is drawn a hand from their combat deck, and has a number of action points available to use to play cards, which have different action point costs.
 Combat cards represent a mix of offensive skills to attack the opponent, and defensive skills as to block attacks.
 The player is informed through the game's interface of what attacks their opponents will do, so they may prepare appropriately.
 Once the player has used their action points, they discard all remaining cards in their hand, and the opponent's turn is resolved.
 If the player's character health drops to zero, the game is over.
 Alternatively, the player can attack to kill their opponents in the same way, but may also try to simply overpower them, allowing the opponent to flee if they take enough damage.
 This choice may have future impacts on mission availability and rewards.